renovate-bot/khulnasoft-lab-_-chatops/README.md

    and your chatops project is at `root/chatops`.
 You should be in your local chatops project folder when running these commands:

-   1. `docker build -t gdk.test:5000/root/chatops -f docker/Dockerfile.chatops .`
+   1. `docker build -t gdk.test:5000/root/chatops:latest -f docker/chatops.Dockerfile .`
-   1. `docker push gdk.test:5000/root/chatops`
+   1. `docker push gdk.test:5000/root/chatops:latest`

       If asked for username and password, you can enter your GDK username and password.

+## After setup

 With everything set up (and running) you can then run chatops commands by typing the following into a Slack channel: